Remarkable Women of the Outer Banks

 Hannah Bunn West

-Born and raised on the Outer Banks of North Carolina, Hannah Bunn West is a freelance writer passionate about sharing the area’s beauty and rich history with others.
-She writes about the stories, successes and human experiences of the people who inhabit these barrier islands, with the hope to advocate and inspire.
-Hannah studied Creative Nonfiction from the University of North Carolina at Wilmington.
-She also attended UNCW’s Watson School of Education where she earned her teaching license in Elementary Education.
+Born and raised on the Outer Banks of North Carolina, Hannah Bunn West is an author and freelance writer passionate about sharing the area’s beauty and rich history with others.
+She writes about the stories, successes and human experiences of the people who inhabit these barrier islands, past and present, with the hope to advocate and inspire.
+Hannah studied Creative Nonfiction from the University of North Carolina at Wilmington where she also learned her teaching licensure.
+She is an advocate for women & children, a regular contributor to Milepost Magazine, Outer Banks This Week Magazine, and serves as the Layout & Design Editor for the Doctor's Creek Journal, the publication of The Friends of Portsmouth Island.
 She lives in Kill Devil Hills with her husband and two children.